pkg_add gotd

 Next, configure gotd.conf(5) to

 grant read-write access.
-In /etc/gotd.conf
+In /etc/gotd.conf:

-repository 'example' { path '/var/git/example.git' permit rw :commit }
+repository 'example' {

-will be allowed both read and write
+Now, any user in the group commit will be allowed both read and write

 access remotely.